spdx/spdx-spec/chapters/SPDX-license-expressions.md

 ### D.4.4 Exception "WITH" operator <a name="D.4.4"></a>

-Sometimes a set of license terms apply except under special circumstances.
+Sometimes a set of license terms are modified by additional terms, which grant an exception to a license condition, or grant additional permissions beyond those granted in the license terms.
+These additional terms are not stand-alone licenses and are called an "exception".

 In this case, use the binary "WITH" operator to construct a new license expression to represent the special exception situation.
-A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<license-exception-id>` that represents the special exception terms.
+A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<exception-expression>` that represents the special exception terms.

+The `<exception-expression>` can be either a Short Exception Identifier from the SPDX License List, or a user defined exception reference in the form ["DocumentRef-"(idstring)":"]"ExceptionRef-"(idstring)

 For example, when the Bison exception is to be applied to GPL-2.0-or-later, the expression would be: